ArkinSolomon/xpkg-docs/docs/registry-api/routes/auth/create.md

 Response body:

-A single word: "email" if the email is already in use, or "name" if the name is already in use.
+- "email" -- sent if the email is already in use.
+- "name" -- sent if the name is already in use.

 Sample response: